bytedance/lightseq/examples/training/fairseq/README.md

 # LightSeq for Fairseq
-This repo contains an example for how to use LightSeq to accerate the training of translation task in [Fairseq](https://github.com/pytorch/fairseq).
+This repo contains examples for how to use LightSeq to accerate the training of translation task in [Fairseq](https://github.com/pytorch/fairseq).

 First you should install these requirements.
 ```shell